German Adjective Endings

 The businessman buys a solid German company.

-Here is a great video that will also help you to learn the adjective endings.
+Practice makes perfect.
+Below is a great video that will also help you to learn the adjective endings.

 Summary of adjective Endings in German